datainfrahq/pinot-control-plane-k8s/docs/getting_started_auth.md

 ### Create a K8 secret in the namespace where pinot cluster is deployed

-- add secrets to file
+- add secrets to file, the following secrets needs to be same as mentioned in pinot controller properties.
 ```
 cat << EOF > pinot-control-plane-secret
 CONTROL_PLANE_USERNAME=controlplane